 I work for Nexus Themes , a Dutch WordPress theme provider who also facilitates other webagencies with its core product: the Nexus Framework.
 Nexus Themes provides ordinary business owners with a front-end solution for maintaining their website, thus making it easier for them to reap much needed online benefits.
-I've build all of its themes and have been the principal UX and web designer of the framework in general.
+I've build many of the themes in its portfolio and have been the principal UX and web designer of the framework in general.

 This is not my first venture in the professional design industry.
 After receiving my Master of Science degree in Informatics from the University of Amsterdam, I became a fashion illustrator.
 I've worked for big names like Cosmopolitan, Avantgarde and Glamour for chicken feed.
 I returned to the software business as a tester, then as a requirements engineer, a business analyst, a software designer and finally a paid web designer.
-My current contract reads "senior web designer".
 I made my first website in 1999 but it would take over a decade for me to make my second one in 2010.

 Watch this short introduction of Nexus Themes and the unique offer it provides business owners the world over.